Oikio/clean-architecture-fe/readme.md

 # TODO:
 !
 Update recompose for RxJS6 ASAP: https://github.com/acdlite/recompose/pull/660 (fix for now to use "fromESObservable: _rxjs2.from," in node_modules/recompose/rxjsObservableConfig.js)
 !
 Fix HMR for RxJS and react.
 Waiting for update for react-hot-loader
-Add state, useCases and enhancers factories
-Decide how dependant useCases should work with each other
-Think about combined state streams without business logic
 Create a real simple app (form, filtering, complex state)
 Add hydration of state example
 Add time travel example